rhisehl/Climate-Analysis/README.md

 After separating out the station with the most observations, the previous year's temperature data was analyzed.
 Temperatures tend to range in the mid-70s.

 ![image](https://user-images.githubusercontent.com/116215793/222919323-feb0d201-fed5-494a-8ef3-2742ee688691.png)

+# API CALLS
+To seek out some of the data provided here, an API can be utilized.
+There are 3 static routes and 1 variable route available.

+/precipitation provides a list of dates and all precipitation values for the most recent year of data /stations provides a list of all station IDs and names /tobs provides all temperature information for the most active station /start/end allows the user to input a start and/or end date to find temperature information for that time period.